-If you are in business as a sole trader or partnership, you will need to register with HM Revenue & Customs (HMRC) as soon as you start working for yourself.
-Paying NICs will entitle you to the state pension and some other benefits.
+If you are in business as a sole trader or partnership, you will need to register with HMRC as soon as you start working for yourself.
+Entitlement to the state pension and some other benefits are based on your NICs record.
 HMRC is usually aware of new limited companies and should contact you.

 As a director, both you and your company will pay NICs on your remuneration from the company.
 Your contributions will entitle you to the state pension and contribution-based benefits, such as jobseeker's allowance.
-Your company's contributions will be reduced, maybe to nil, by the annual £5,000 employment allowance (although this is not available if you are the company's sole employee).
-The employment allowance will increase to £10,500 from 6 April 2025.
+Your company's contributions will be reduced, maybe to nil, by the annual £10,500 employment allowance (although this is not available if you are the company's sole employee).

-You must register for VAT if your sales exceed the registration threshold (£90,000 from 1 April 2024).
+You must register for VAT if your sales exceed the £90,000 registration threshold.
 Even if your turnover is below the threshold, if you register for VAT you can recover the VAT that you are charged on your purchases.
 There are special schemes for small businesses, such as cash accounting and the flat rate scheme, as well as schemes for retailers and some other types of business.